mggardne/MRI_Phantom/README.md

 phantomr_T1rho2 produces two MS-Excel spreadsheets, phantomr?_T1rho2.xlsx and phantomrs?_T1rho2.xlsx.  ? is the series number.
 Vial results are written to phantomr?_T1rho2.xlsx and slice results are written to phantomrs?_T1rho2.xlsx.
 The data and results are saved to MAT files, phantomr?_T1rho2.mat.

-The phantom has vials with different concentrations of MnCl2 for getting different T2* values.
+The phantom has vials with different concentrations of MnCl2 in RO purified water for getting different T2* values.
 Similar to the T1rho processing, the files necessary for calculating T2* (for a single set of echo times in different series) are:

 1. dicom_lst2
 2. phantoms_plt2